HomeDiscussion Meeting12 & 12 MeetingEarly Sobriety MeetingCoffee PotPass The HatArchivesAA Links

 12 & 12 MEETING (Step & Tradition)

 The format for this meeting is a week long discussion on the Step or Tradition selected for the week.
-A Step will be discussed weekly except for the last Sunday of the month when a Tradition will be the Topic.
-Steps will be discussed sequentially and the Tradition selected will correspond with the current month (Jan=1, Feb.=2, etc.) We ask that all sharing in this meeting be limited to the topic as it relates to your alcoholism.
+One of the 12 Steps will be discussed weekly except for the last Sunday of the month when one of the 12 Traditions will be the Topic.
+Steps will be discussed sequentially and the Tradition selected will correspond with the current month (Jan-Tradition 1, Feb-Tradition 2, etc.) We ask that all sharing in this meeting be limited to the topic as it relates to your alcoholism.

 TOP